 Inniss v.
 Aderhold

-A ruling is expected soon on a Motion to Dismiss in this federal legal case led by Lambda Legal seeking the freedom to amrry in Georgia and respect for marriages legally performed elsewhere.
+On January 8, a federal judge denied a Motion to Dismiss in this federal legal case led by Lambda Legal seeking the freedom to amrry in Georgia and respect for marriages legally performed elsewhere.
 The case, filed with pro bono co-counsel from Bryan Cave and White & Case, argues that same-sex couples should not be denied the dignity and respect that only marriage can provide.
+The judge's denial of the motion means that the case is permitted to move forward.

 On April 22, 2014, Lambda Legal filed a federal lawsuit seeking the freedom to marry in Georgia and respect for marriages legally performed elsewhere.